 You may wish to dedicate your bequest to one or more of TLC's dedicated funds:

-- Long-term Land Stewardship Fund.
+- Long-term Land Management Fund.
 These funds generate income each year that TLC uses to manage the properties we own.
-At the present time, this account has $230,000 in it, and our target is $600,000.
-This principal would generate about $25,000 a year (average, over time) to be used to take care of the 350 acres of land that TLC owns at present.
+At the present time, this account has about $450,000, and the current goal is to have $1 million.
+This principal would generate about $40,000 a year (average, over time) to be used to take care of the 500 acres of land that TLC owns.

 - Legal Defense Fund.
 These funds generate some annual income that helps cover the costs of annual monitoring for the properties TLC owns.
 The principle can only be accessed to cover legal costs related to defense of any of the conservation easements that TLC holds.
-This fund currently stands at $435,000.
+This fund currently stands at just over $500,000.

 To designate your gift, simply specify the fund in your will.
 For more information, please call us at 815-337-9502.